phalcon/documentation/docs/db-models-cache.md

 );
 ```

-!!! warning "NOTE"

-    It is imperative to use a serializer that can properly serialize and unserialize objects without changing their state. `Php` and `Igbinary` are such serializers. `Json` will convert objects to `stdClass` and `Simple`/`Complex` resultsets will become arrays.
+> **NOTE**: It is imperative to use a serializer that can properly serialize and unserialize objects without changing their state. `Php` and `Igbinary` are such serializers. `Json` will convert objects to `stdClass` and `Simple`/`Complex` resultsets will become arrays.
 Choosing a serializer that cannot store objects properly will produce errors when the cache is restored for your models.
+{: .alert .alert-warning }

 You have complete control in how you create and customize the cache component before registering it.
-You can check the [cache][cache] document for various options and customizations available when creating the cache component.
+You can check the [cache](cache.md) document for various options and customizations available when creating the cache component.

 Once the cache component is properly set up, resultsets can be cached by using the `cache` element in the query commands for models such as `find`, `findFirst` etc.